lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 safe.

-The biggest concern is with software developers using OS X. That audience uses HTTPS APIs frequently.
+The biggest concern is with software developers using OS X. That audience uses HTTPS APIs frequently, and the clients to connect to those APIs typically use OpenSSL.
 OS X comes with 0.9.8zf by default now, which is a recent revision of an ancient branch.
 Therefore, people have a strong motivation to get their OpenSSL from a third-party source.
 The most popular source is Homebrew, which up until earlier this morning shipped 1.0.2c.
 The bug affects that version.
 If you installed OpenSSL through Homebrew, you should go update right now.